Ingrown claws can be incredibly painful, and they could also cause an infection, lameness, or swelling in your cat’s paw.1

 Does Pet Insurance Cover Cat Ingrown Nail Removal?

 To answer this question, let’s take a look at a real-life example.
-Killian had an energetic and curious kitten’s personality, which turned lethargic when his paw started hurting.
-He had a nail infection that made him limp and meow in pain whenever he put weight on the paw.
-His vet put him on antibiotics, which quickly healed the infection.
-Two weeks later, he was back to his usual self, sprinting around the house and climbing to the top of the refrigerator.
+Kylie, the cat, had an energetic and curious personality, which turned lethargic when her paw started hurting.
+She had an ingrown nail that made her limp and meow in pain whenever she put weight on that paw.
+Kylie’s vet examined her paw, sedated her, clipped the nail, removed the embedded portion, and gave her pain medication for at home.

-The vet exam and antibiotics cost just over $300.
-MetLife Pet covered over $250 for the family, so they could focus their energy on helping Killian recover.5
+The vet visit, sedation, treatment, and pain medication cost more than $650.
+MetLife Pet covered over $600 for the family, so they could focus their energy on helping Kylie recover.5

 MetLife Pet Insurance comes alongside you to help you cover the hassle and stress that vet bills bring, so you can provide your cat with the best medical care possible.
 A cat insurance policy can help you lessen your financial worry, potentially making pet insurance worth it for many pet families.
 Get started with a free quote today.